stevennic22/hawk/README.md

 # Hawk - Slack review poster
-> A script to check Google Play Store and iOS App Store for new reviews for your app, and post them to Slack.
+> A script to check the Google Play Store and iOS App Store for new reviews for your app, and post them to Slack.

 ### Features

 - Parse arguments and pull reviews for either Android or iOS
 - Store app store last checked/which countries to run in json file
 - Only post reviews since last check (skip countries if necessary)
-- Translate non-english reviews (TODO: Post untranslated text as well)
+- Translate non-english reviews
+- Use test/debug slack credentials to test formatting elsewhere, without missing reviews and posts on a live slack
+  - Example: `python review.pyw -ta` would search for Android reviews, post them to a test Slack and not update review.json for new stop values

 ### Language(s)